22Neves/devsite-docs/guides/subscription-plans/create-subscription-plan.en.md

 Start your setup by logging into your Mercado Pago account.
 Once there, go to the left side menu and click on the **Subscription Plans** option.
 You can also access it by [clicking here](https://www.mercadopago[FAKER][URL][DOMAIN]/subscription-plans#from-section=menu).

 If you have never created a subscription plan before, you will need to click the **Charge with a Subscription Plan** button to get started.
-Otherwise, if you have accessed this section previously, you will already be in the **Subscription Plans** section.
+Otherwise, if you have accessed this section previously, you will already be in **Subscription Plans**.

 ![Create subscription](/images/subscription-plans/Tus-suscripciones-comenzar-EN.jpg)